Skip to ContentSkip to Navigation

 Maintain balance and boundaries

-Talk about it with someone you trust.
+Talk about it with someone you trust

-• A good friend, roommate or family member.
+• A good friend, roommate, or family member.

 • Your mentor or study advisor.
-The study advisor can also help you with concerns or questions about study planning, missed exams (study delay) and BSA.
+The study advisor can also help you with concerns or questions about study planning, missed exams (study delay) and the BSA.

-• External organisations/websites you can turn to, for example:
+• External organizations/websites, for example:

 decoratieve afbeelding